 Lara Bay, Akamas Peninsula

-This beach is not an easy one to get to, but the journey is worth it.
+This Cypriot beach is not easy to get to, but the journey is worth it.
 Lara Bay is set out far onto the Akamas Peninsula, an undeveloped part of the island.
-You’ll likely need a high clearance vehicle to get out to the beach, or just brave it in a rental car like us (wouldn’t suggest that one).
+You’ll likely need a high clearance vehicle to get out to the beach, or just brave it in a rental car like us (I wouldn’t suggest that one).

 Paramali Beach, Limassol

-This beach is less known that many of the others on this list, but that doesn’t mean it’s not one of the best beaches in Cyprus.
+This Cyprus beach is less known than many of the others on this list, but that doesn’t mean it’s not one of the best beaches in Cyprus.
 Its desolation makes it ideal for a day of peace and quiet with the ocean.

 Mackenzie Beach, Larnaca